p17anto2/queue_sim/README.md

 Queue Simulation
 ----------------

-Simulates a M/M/2/10 Queue, where the second server wakes up after a stage K.
+Simulates a M/M/2/10 Queue, where the second server wakes up after stage K=6.

 Works on Linux, and uses gnuplot (and make).